infrarun/ansible-bigbluebutton/files/sounds/muteunmute/README.md

 Alternative sounds for BigBlueButton to play when the mute and unmute buttons are used.

-Find sources and more details in the upstream repository at https://gitlab.senfcall.de/senfcall-public/mute-and-unmute-sounds.
+Find sources and more details in the [upstream repository](https://gitlab.senfcall.de/senfcall-public/mute-and-unmute-sounds).

 ## License Information